Gravitational Hilbert spaces: invariant and co-invariant states, inner products, gauge-fixing, and BRST: Discussion

 The most obvious complication in higher dimensions is that we must deal with many constraints: we now have a Hamiltonian constraint $\mathcal{H}(x)$ for every spatial point $x$, and we also have momentum constraints $\mathcal{P}_i(x)$.
 There are correspondingly many choices in how we account for the constraints in the quantum theory.
 We can define physical wavefunctions as invariants (solutions to the Wheeler-DeWitt equation), co-invariant equivalence classes, or a mixture.
 There is probably no universal best strategy: it is useful to have this freedom in mind to make whatever choice is most convenient or illuminating for a given problem of interest.

 In the context of perturbation theory around a static background (such as Minkowski space), we can use a quantisation scheme which makes close contact with approaches familiar from gauge theory (or the string worldsheet).
 This involves dividing the constraints into (non-Hermitian) positive frequency parts and their conjugate negative frequency parts with respect to time translation (under a conveniently gauge-fixed Hamiltonian).
 We then choose physical states which are annihilated by the positive frequency parts (invariance), and impose equivalence relations under negative frequency parts (co-invariance).
 Typically, these respectively remove unphysical transverse and longitudinal polarisations of photons/gluons/gravitons.
 In BRST language, this means choosing representatives of cohomology classes which are annihilated by the positive frequency part of ghost operators.
 See appendix \ref{app:Maxwell} for details of this in abelian gauge theory.
 The subtleties of inner products that have been the main subject of this paper are absent in this case, since we impose invariance under non-Hermitian combinations of constraints as in the simple example in section \ref{ssec:imN}.
-Nonetheless, particularly for closed universes there can be zero modes which do not divide into positive/negative frequency parts and we must deal with these constraints separately.

-More generally, for perturbations around time-dependent backgrounds (e.g., for cosmology or black holes) there is no obvious choice of positive-frequency modes, so other approaches are likely to be useful.
-For example, for perturbation theory around homogeneous cosmological spacetimes it may be useful to use the methods of this paper to treat the zero modes of constraints, while finding a positive/negative frequency split for spatially inhomogeneous perturbations.
+It is reasonable to try to generalise such an approach to perturbation theory around general backgrounds, as discussed in \cite{Giddings:2022hba}.
+However, in time-dependent backgrounds (e.g., for cosmology or black holes) there may not be any natural or obvious choice of positive-frequency modes, so there is a great deal of arbitrariness in this quantisation, and other approaches my be useful.
+Even for a simple case of static closed universes, only modes of non-zero spatial momentum divide naturally into positive/negative frequency parts, and the zero-mode constraints must be dealt with separately (perhaps by the methods described in this paper).
+Such a hybrid description of the Hilbert space (positive/negative frequency split for some modes, co-invariant representation for some other modes) is likely to by the most practical in many cases.
+For example, for perturbation theory around homogeneous cosmological spacetimes it may be useful to use the methods of this paper to treat the zero modes of constraints, while finding a positive/negative frequency split for spatially inhomogeneous perturbations (e.g., describing gravitons).